thedaviddias/Front-End-Checklist/README.md

 </p>

-It is based on Front-End developers' years of experience, with the additions coming from some other open-source checklists.
+It is based on Front-End developer's years of experience, with the additions coming from some other open-source checklists.

 ---